 - All employees, all students, and all other persons are protected by the College automobile liability insurance for injury claims brought against them arising out of their use of a College owned automobile or a hired automobile, provided the College has given permission for such use and the use is within the scope of such permission.
 The listing of Approved Drivers can be found at Collab/Departments/Buso/Buso-Shared/Campus/Approved Drivers and the Driving Privileges policy can be found in the handbook.

-- Faculty and staff traveling internationally on College business and students on Off-Campus programs, are covered for emergency assistance through International SOS.
-International SOS provides medical referrals, evacuation assistance, and a wide range of travel assistance.
+- Faculty and staff traveling internationally on College business and students on Off-Campus programs, are covered for emergency assistance through Cultural Insurance Services International.
+CISI provides medical referrals, evacuation assistance, and a wide range of travel assistance.
 Please notify the Purchasing and Risk Manager, X4178 before leaving.
-Faculty traveling with students should include student information in their communication.
+Faculty traveling with students should include student information in their communication so the coverage can be added for the students.
 Travelers wishing to travel to countries on the US State Department Warning list, need to contact the Purchasing and Risk Manager at x4178 to ensure that insurance is not excluded for travel to these countries.

 - Beyond the protection set forth in 1, 2 and 3 above, employees and students have to rely on their own individually purchased insurance for protection.
 In particular, employees, students, or others using their personal or a borrowed automobile (i.e., not a College-owned or hired automobile) on College business are not protected by College automobile liability insurance in the event that a claim is made against them, they must rely on their own or the automobile owner’s insurance.
 Only the College itself is protected against claims arising out of use of such non-owned automobiles.

 - The College requires evidence that buses and vans contracted for transportation are insured.